Data shows Florida’s latest COVID surge the deadliest yet

 Last week the state reported infections among children and teenagers had increased by 28% over the week before with some children’s hospitals noticing an uptick in admissions as well in the first few weeks back at school.

 A dozen of the Florida’s 67 districts, representing about half of the state’s 2.8 million public school students, have defied Gov. Ron DeSantis’ executive order barring schools from requiring masks over parent objections.
 A judge last week ruled that DeSantis did not have the authority to issue the order.
-The DeSantis administration is expected to appeal the decision.
+The DeSantis administration filed a notice of appeal Thursday.

 On Tuesday, an elementary school in Sarasota was placed on a temporary, limited lockdown after a parent threatened to leave his job and confront an assistant principal for telling his children they couldn’t come to school without being masked.
 The Sarasota County is among the school districts requiring masks.